VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Store/objects/LanguageType.md

 # LanguageType ==~object~==

-The `LanguageType` represents information about a language.
+This type represents information about a language.

 ## Fields